arrilot/laravel-widgets/README.md

 ### For Laravel 4, please use the [1.0 branch](https://github.com/Arrilot/laravel-widgets/tree/1.0)!

 *Note: this is the doc for the latest stable release.
-If you need documentation for your specific version you can find it by click on a corresponding tag here https://github.com/Arrilot/laravel-widgets/releases*
+If you need documentation for your specific version you can find it by clicking on a corresponding tag here https://github.com/Arrilot/laravel-widgets/releases*

 ## Installation